alpemek/ais3d/README.md

-# AIS3D
+# Semantic 3D Object Detection
 # Project 2 for the Laboratory, Deep Learning for Autonomous Driving - SS18
-# Semantic 3D Object Detection
 # Students: Alp Emek and Marcelo Chulek
-# Final.py contains all code for showing the results